-

 Decarbonisation

-Strategic Advisory Boards
+Strategic Advisory Groups

-The advice and guidance from the Boards also inform decision-making regarding the external economic, regulatory, and policy landscapes and their likely evolution and the external innovation landscape, including the identification of high-opportunity innovation needs and innovation delivery mechanisms.
+The advice and guidance from the groups also inform decision-making regarding the external economic, regulatory, and policy landscapes and their likely evolution and the external innovation landscape, including the identification of high-opportunity innovation needs and innovation delivery mechanisms.

 Potential collaboration and partnership opportunities are identified alongside funding mechanisms that could be accessed to support innovation activity and support wider operational and capital investment.